b2m9/til/npm/list-gobal-packages.md

 # List all globally installed NPM packages

-Recently I've wondered how to list all globally installed NPM packages and what version they are.
+Recently I have wondered how to list all globally installed NPM packages and what version they are.
 Turned out, I had to ask Google for it.
 [1]

 ```shell
 npm list -g --depth=0